Term Deposits in 2020: A Complete Guide

 Term deposits will generally give you a better rate of return than a typically savings account and much better than a chequing account or under your mattress.
 If you're parking money for an emergency fund or for a vacation in the next couple of years, a term deposit is a really great option.

 The market boasts the promise of higher rates, but not without risk.
 Any investment you make, whether in stocks, bonds, mutual funds, ETFs... will ride both the ups and the downs of the market.
 The greater the potential return, the greater the risk.
-So the market may not the best place to grow your money in the short term.
+So the market may not be the best place to grow your money in the short term.
 With a term deposit, you rate is locked in and your returns are guaranteed.
 If you're saving for a down payment in the next five years, a term deposit is a great tool.

 Advice you can bank on